ArnaudCourcelle/external/README.md

 change your directories,
 and make src=nViewPort for exemple.

---or use the common makefile for other plateform--
+_or use the common makefile for other plateform_